Dynamic Content Blocking

 Script codes

-In addition to the above requirements, if the blocked content is a Script element, you need to add the attribute data-cmp-preview="400x300" (where 400x300 is the width and height of the preview element).
+In addition to the above requirements, if the blocked content is a script element, you need to add the attribute data-cmp-preview="400x300" (where 400x300 is the width and height of the preview element).

 Example with Google Maps: